Relativistic time-dependent quantum dynamics across supercritical barriers for Klein-Gordon and Dirac particles: Discussion

 \subsection{General remarks}

-We have developed a wave-packet approach able to describe Klein tunneling across a supercritical barrier both for Klein--Gordon and Dirac particles.
-The main ingredient was seen to be the multiple scattering expansion, that diverges in the KG\ case but converges in the Dirac case.\ This gives a very different behavior for bosonic and fermionic wavepackets: the Klein-Gordon equation contains by construction charge creation.\ In the single particle framework this should be interpreted as a single particle being in a superposition of positive and negative energy eigenstates, though outside the barrier we essentially have a particle, while inside the barrier an anti-particle.\ The total charge is conserved, but inside the barrier the negative charge grows, while the positive charge increases outside the barrier (see Fig. \ref{fig-compo}).
-The Dirac equation on the other hand has no provision for charge creation.
-The charge of the incoming particle (say, electron) is distributed among the reflected, transmitted and inner barrier wavepackets.
+We have developed a wave-packet approach to describe Klein tunneling across a supercritical barrier both for Klein-Gordon and Dirac particles.
+The main ingredient was seen to be the multiple scattering expansion, that diverges in the KG\ case but converges in the Dirac case.\

 The main issue now is whether these results lend to a consistent interpretation of the Klein paradox within the first quantized formalism.\ This is known to be problematic when basing considerations on stationary plane waves, and indeed different, sometimes conflicting interpretations of superradiance and supercritical tunneling in a first quantized framework have been given \cite{DiracSpin,kim2019,morales19,xue,no-klein-tunnel-dirac,noKP-Dirac,bosanac,emilio,leo2006,noKP-KG,nitta} .
 Klein tunneling has even been denied to exist in the bosonic \ case \cite{noKP-KG} or for fermions \cite{noKP-Dirac}.
-Of course since particle creation is induced by supercritical potentials, a proper approach requires a Quantum Field Theory (QFT) treatment.
+Of course since particle creation is induced by supercritical potentials, a proper approach requires a QFT treatment.
 But time-dependent QFT approaches to tackle this problem are scarce (with the exception of the work reviewed in Ref \cite{grobe-review}, where supercriticial steps, rather than barriers, were investigated both for fermions and bosons; see also \cite{grobe-recent} and Refs.\ therein for recent ramifications of this \ time-dependent QFT method).
-Hence, although time-independent approaches to Klein tunneling within the first quantized framework might be seen as unreliable, it would be worthwhile to examine the situation with a time-dependent first quantized account, and examine its consistency with time-dependent QFT approaches.
+Hence, although time-independent approaches to Klein tunneling within the first quantized framework might be seen as unreliable, it would be worthwhile to consider the merits of a time-dependent first quantized account, and examine its consistency with time-dependent QFT approaches.